 The goals of the program during the two previous years were largely successful (based on the student feedback, final presentations and evaluations by NITech faculty and staff).
-Everything appeared to go very smoothly the second time, so we propose to follow the format of 2017.
-Students had a rich cultural experience (visits to sites in Nagoya, Kyoto and Tokyo; lessons in Ikebana and Tea Ceremony, Japanese language, Noh theater, ...).
+From the first year of this program we learned to have a better gender balance of participating students and how to monitor student placement in Japanese labs.
+The program run smoothly in 2017 and 2018 so we propose to follow the same format.
+Students had a rich cultural experience with visits to sites in Nagoya, Kyoto, Fuji mountain, Nara, Tokyo, lessons in Ikebana, Tea Ceremony and Japanese language, attending Noh theater, and other.
 The research experience in Japan will directly help the professional goals of some students.
-One student from the 2016 group has been co-author in a publication (Papon et al. Physica Status Solidi RRL 10:749 2017) and there should be more from the 2017 group.
-The Japanese hosts enjoyed the program and were proud to the have students from the US visiting NITech (in both years, the auditorium during the Lehigh student presentations was packed).
+One student from the 2016 group has been co-author in a publication (Papon et al. Physica Status Solidi RRL 10:749 2017) and there should be more from the 2017 and 2018 groups.
+The Japanese hosts enjoyed the program and were proud to the have students from the US visiting NITech (in all years, the auditorium during the Lehigh student presentations was packed).

-Increasing the number of students from 4 to 5 (between 2016 and 2017) helped have a good gender balance in the group and we were able to find dorm rooms and advisors.
-Thus we propose a group of 5 students and believe that we could also accommodate a group of 6.
 The participation of the Faculty Leader during the beginning of the program was important, to provide help with student arrival, to meet and discuss with the student research advisors during the initial stage of their projects and for the payment of many different fees in cash (registration, first month rent, utilities, etc).
 Dr. Fujiwara who has extensive research experience in Japan and in the US (Yale, NIH) will help resolve any research-related issues that may arise during the program.
 She has been very successful mediating issues between students and faculty.